 Specifically, this piece of legislation requires that all motorcycles:

 - Must have a dedicated seat securely fastened on which the passenger is able to sit securely.

 - Must be equipped with footrests which passengers must use at all times.

 The seat part just makes common sense but it’s the footrest clause that may limit the ability of some young children to ride.
 If they cannot reach the footrests, it is illegal (or at least unlawful) for that child to ride on the back of the motorcycle even if they’re an adolescent or teenager.
 This law makes measurement the primary determining factor if a child can ride a motorcycle, not age.
 This restriction is similar to height and weight requirements that are built into California’s car seat laws.

 Additionally, California Vehicle Code’s §27360 requires that all children under the age of eight ride in a “passenger restraint system meeting applicable federal motor safety standards” any time they’re a passenger in any sort of motor vehicle (including motorcycles).
 Indeed, this law does not exempt two-wheeled motorized vehicles from the use of restraint systems.

 Because these restraint systems cannot legally (or safely) be installed on a motorcycle, letting any child under the age of eight years ride on a motorcycle is effectively illegal though no law specifically bans the act.

 California’s motorcycle helmet law is universal.
+There are no exceptions.
 That means every motorcycle operator and passenger must wear approved helmets at all times no matter their age.
-Indeed that requirement isn’t specific to “traditional” motorcycles.
-It specifically applies to a variety of vehicles.
+Indeed that requirement isn’t specific to “traditional” motorcycles either.
+The way the law is written, it applies to a wider variety of vehicles.